top of page

 The purpose of neuropsychological assessments is to identify an individual's cognitive, emotional and behavioral strengths and challenges, in order to provide interventions and strategies that will enhance function across environments.

-Neuropsychological assessments can be used to identify and diagnose underlying neurocognitive conditions, such as ADHD, autism spectrum disorders, anxiety and mood disorders, and certain learning disabilities.
+Neuropsychological assessments can be used to identify and diagnose underlying neurocognitive conditions, such as ADHD, autism spectrum disorders, anxiety and mood disorders.

-Psychoeducational testing assesses a student's achievement levels in academic domains such as reading, writing and math.
-One purpose of psychoeducational testing is to determine if a difference exists between a child's cognitive capabilities and their academic performance.
+Academic assesses a student's achievement levels in academic domains such as reading, writing and math.
+One purpose of academic testing is to determine if a difference exists between a child's cognitive capabilities and their academic performance.
 From these findings, specific recommendations are made to improve a student's success within the classroom.
 IEP eligibility may also be determined.

 FAQs